K7604/test/README.md

 > Java VM http://34.69.197.21/ refresh to get new number

 ## CSharpPing exe
+>To run, CSharpPing/bin/Debug/CSharpPing.exe type in all four ip then click ping.
+JSON file should now be on your desktop

 > For Mac users, download WINE to run exe files